 WHY is this medicine prescribed?

-Enfortumab vedotin-ejfv injection is used to treat urothelial cancer (cancer of the lining of the bladder and other parts of the urinary tract) that has spread to nearby tissues or other parts of the body or cannot be removed by surgery, and has worsened after treatment with other chemotherapy medications or if these chemotherapy medications cannot be used for treatment.
+Enfortumab vedotin-ejfv injection is used alone or in combination with pembrolizumab (Keytruda) to treat urothelial cancer (cancer of the lining of the bladder and other parts of the urinary tract) that has spread to nearby tissues or other parts of the body or cannot be removed by surgery, and has worsened after treatment with other chemotherapy medications or if these chemotherapy medications cannot be used for treatment.
 Enfortumab vedotin-ejfv injection is in a class of medications called monoclonal antibodies.
 It works by helping your immune system to slow or stop the growth of cancer cells.

 Are there OTHER USES for this medicine?

 This medication may be prescribed for other uses; ask your doctor or pharmacist for more information.

 HOW should this medicine be used?